Starting at INR 13,900 INR 17,500

 Yes, you will need a permit to undertake the trek.
 The permission is granted by the Jammu and Kashmir Tourism Department.

-Yes, the trekking insurance is mandatory for Kashmir Great Lakes.
+Yes, the insurance is mendatory for trekking in Kashmir especially for Kashmir Great Lakes.
 The tourism department will not issue any permission for the trek without insurance and a medical fitness certificate.

 While there is no strict age limit, participants should be in good physical health and should acclimatize properly to the high altitudes.
 It’s recommended to consult with a doctor before joining this trek, especially if you have any pre-existing medical conditions.